Minister of Construction and Housing resigns days after he introduces new subsidized housing in Israel

 Israel to be divided into Luxury, Demand and Periphery areas

-According to the Litzman plan that was approved last week by the Israel Land Council, Israel will be divided into three areas: Luxury, Demand, and Periphery.
+According to the Litzman plan for subsidized housing in Israel approved last week by the Israel Land Council, Israel will be divided into three areas: Luxury, Demand, and Periphery.
 “Luxury” is defined in any area where the average price for a residential building is more than NIS 22,000 per square meter (or NIS 25,700 including VAT).
 This includes areas such as Tel Aviv, Herzliya, Givatayim, Ramat Gan, and Ramat Hasharon, as well as Israel’s capital, Jerusalem.

 In these areas, the state will cease to provide any subsidies to purchasers.
 For tenders, published by the State, for the purchase of residential land in these areas, the highest bidders will win the land, and there will be no price restrictions on contractors.
 Past experience shows that this type of policy is expected to result in price surges in the center of the country, as demand always outweighs supply.